G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \subsubsection{Two Circles Dataset}

-The two circles dataset consists of 5,000 sampled points from two concentric circles.
+The two circles dataset comprises 5,000 sampled points from two concentric circles.
 The lens function is the sum of the $x$ and $y$ coordinates normalized.
 The reference Mapper graph consists of two concentric circles.
-The $G$-Mapper graph also consists of two concentric circles and the graph was found in seven iterations.
-Note that homology groups of the underlying space are the same as those of the generated Mapper graphs.
+The G-Mapper graph also consists of two concentric circles and the graph was found in 7 iterations.
+Note that the generated Mapper graphs retain the homological features of the underlying space.
 In \figref{two-circles-result}, we present Mapper graphs along with the parameters used.
+10pt